About Baptism

 Baptism in Kirkby

-There are four Church of England churches in the parish of Kirkby.
+There are three Church of England churches in the parish of Kirkby.
 Baptisms are arranged in each church depending on the candidate’s area of residence.
-You can follow the links above to learn more about each church (St Chad’s serves the centre of the town, Westvale and Kirkby Row, the others are named after the districts they serve).
+You can follow the links above to learn more about each church.

 Baptism is about becoming a member of the Church and so we hope that everyone who is baptized, young or old, will become a part of the church that serves their neighbourhood.